Track screens

 Section titled When to send your first screenview

-Most of the events collected by the SDK require you to send a screenview event first so they can be associated to that screen, otherwise they will be discarded.
-If you need to collect events right from app launch, you should trigger a screenview event right after the SDK has started.
+Most events collected by the SDK require a screenview event to be sent first so they can be associated with that screen; otherwise, they will be discarded.
+If you need to collect events from the moment the app launches, you should trigger a screenview event immediately after the SDK has started.

 If the SDK is started automatically, you should send your first screenview when your app’s life cycle begins.
 For instance, you can send it in application:didFinishLaunchingWithOptions: of your UIApplicationDelegate if you are using UIKit, or in the init() of your App struct if you are using SwiftUI: